 The negotiation

 The asking price of 739,000 euros placed the property at 8,694 euros/sqm excluding the terrace, or 7,175 euros/sqm counting the terrace weighted at 50%.
-Catherine structured the negotiation around three arguments: the cost of refreshing works (estimated at 30,000 euros), the DPE rating of D implying future insulation costs, and two comparable transactions in the same neighborhood, a top floor without terrace sold at 8,200 euros/sqm and a property with terrace on the 4th floor sold at 7,400 euros/sqm weighted.
+Catherine structured the negotiation around three arguments: the cost of refreshing works (estimated at 30,000 euros), the DPE rating of D implying future insulation costs, and two comparable transactions in the same neighbourhood, a top floor without terrace sold at 8,200 euros/sqm and a property with terrace on the 4th floor sold at 7,400 euros/sqm weighted.

 The initial offer at 680,000 euros was followed by a counter-proposal at 710,000 euros.
 The final agreement at 695,000 euros represents a saving of 44,000 euros.
 At a weighted price of 6,748 euros/sqm, this was a solid acquisition in a market where properties with terraces are becoming increasingly scarce.